 - Obtain student copies of your college transcripts to assist you in completing the coursework section for the application.

 - The CASPA application must be submitted and completed by August 1.
 Please allow up to four weeks for verification, contact CASPA for more information.

-- Official transcripts from every college or university attended are considered part of the CASPA application and must be sent directly to:
+- Official transcripts from every college or university attended are considered part of the CASPA application.
+Applications will not be verified until all official transcripts have been received by CASPA.
+Please do not send transcripts to Samford University.
+Transcripts must be sent directly to: